Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-account-generation.md

 ### Get Address

 Choose which network you would like to create an address on by clicking the name of the network.
-For example, if you select "AXIASolar", a new AXIASolar address will be created for you under this identity.
+For example, if you select "AXIA", a new AXIA address will be created for you under this identity.

 ![Axia Signer Create Account 5](assets/accounts/ps-create-5.jpg)

 ### Your Address

 The address will be shown as a QR code.
-You can import your address to the AXIASolarJS Apps by going to the [Accounts](https://axiasolar.js.org/apps/#/accounts) page on an Internet-connected computer and click "Add via QR", and following the instructions to add the account.
+You can import your address to the AXIAJS Apps by going to the [Accounts](https://AXIA.js.org/apps/#/accounts) page on an Internet-connected computer and click "Add via QR", and following the instructions to add the account.
 An account created this way will always require you to sign messages with your Axia Signer device.
 It will do this only by scanning and displaying QR codes, leaving even someone with total control of your internet-connected computer a very small and limited scope for interacting with the Axia Signer device, which can continue to keep your key safe.

 ![Axia Signer Create Account 6](assets/accounts/ps-create-6.jpg)